 - Follow-up: Develop and proactively share follow-up materials, like the final presentation with speaker notes, the speaker script or a recap of frequently asked questions from the meeting with all attendees.
 Also, consider sharing these documents on your company website or intranet, or with those unable to attend.
 All post-meeting follow-up materials should match the tone and reinforce messages shared during the meeting.

 Linhart PR has experience with prepping clients for presentations and in planning and executing successful telephone town hall meetings.
-For support here, please contact me at email@example.com.
+Learn more about our six-step community engagement process and how we can support your stakeholder engagement needs, or for support here, please contact me at email@example.com.
 To learn more about how virtual town halls fit into broader community engagement strategy, see our case study here.